Passive House Planning Package (PHPP)

 Worldwide applicability, added functions, improved user-friendliness and compatibility

-The new PHPP 8 will include a whole range of advantages such as:
+The new PHPP 8 includes a whole range of new and improved features such as:

-• Additional climate data sets for a wide range of new locations across the globe
+• Additional climate data sets for a wide range of new locations internationally

 • Revised data selection menus and improved compatibility with MAC and OpenOffice